 House points are taken from Class Dojo and are collated on the Display in the Hall.
-The winning team for each week is announced in our weekly Achievement Assembly.
-The winning team for the year receive the prestigious House Team Cup and have Fun Time with the Headteacher!
+The winning team for each week is announced in our weekly Achievement Assembly and via the school's weekly newsletter.
+The winning team for the year receive the prestigious House Team Cup and have fun time with the Headteacher!